 -

-Enter your R code in the object inspector under Properties > R CODE.
-For non-randomized single version designs, you should use the below code:
+Enter your R code in the object inspector under General > R CODE.
+For non-randomized single version designs, you should use the below code and confirm and update the code based on your study where you see #UPDATE:

 questions = list(MD1, MD2, MD3, MD4, MD5, MD6)